👀 Solink Secure Summit 2025 is open for registration.

 Loss prevention systems are continuously advancing.
 While LP personnel remain crucial for effective management, the tools they employ are constantly changing.
 To maximize the benefits of your retail security measures, it is essential to understand how these tools work together.

-Your LP personnel, cloud-based video surveillance system, store layout, and electronic article surveillance (EAS), when used strategically, all have compounding effects on your resistance to organized retail theft.
+Your LP personnel, cloud-based video security system, store layout, and electronic article security (EAS), when used strategically, all have compounding effects on your resistance to organized retail theft.

-2. Get the most out of your cloud-based video surveillance
+2. Get the most out of your cloud-based video security

 Most businesses already have security cameras installed.
-However, they won’t provide as much security if they aren’t connected to a cloud-based video surveillance system
+However, they won’t provide as much security if they aren’t connected to a cloud-based video security system

 Knowing that you will provide high-quality evidence in an easy to use format is the best way to get law enforcement to investigate your cases.